being-vishal/being-vishal/README.md

 <h3>About Me🚀</h3>

-- 🏫 I,m in my freshman year
+- 🏫 I,m in my freshman year pursuing Bachelors in Computer Science & Engineering
+- 🔭 I’m currently working on improving my Frontend Web Development Skills.
-- 🌱 I’m currently learning JQuery
+- 🌱 I’m currently learning Data Structures and Algoriths with Java
 - 👯 I’m looking to collaborate on Web Projects
 - 🤔 I’m looking for help with Heroku
 - 💬 Ask me about Resources for learning Web Development , Roadmap